tiimgreen/tiimgreen.github.io/_posts/2014-04-14-colouring-output.markdown

 ![Toc](http://i.imgur.com/QraO0h9.png)

-And it's as simple as that, the code can be found [here](https://github.com/tiimgreen/toc)
+And it's as simple as that, the code can be found [here](https://github.com/tiimgreen/toc).

+Making Toc was the first time I used the `define_method` function in Ruby.
+Indeed, it was the first time I had used meta-programming at all.
+In the future, I hope to use something like [Slop](https://github.com/leejarvis/slop) to add more functionality to my gems and take inputs from the user.